Jaylen Hill

-Jaylen Jerrod Hill (born May 26, 1994) is an American football cornerback who is currently a free agent.
+Jaylen Jerrod Hill (born May 26, 1994) is an American former professional football cornerback.
 He played college football at Jacksonville State.

 Professional career

 Hill signed with the Baltimore Ravens as an undrafted free agent on May 16, 2017.
 He made the Ravens' final roster as an undrafted rookie, playing in six games primarily on special teams.
 He tore his ACL and MCL in Week 16 and was placed on injured reserve on December 26, 2017.

 On August 31, 2018, Hill was placed on the physically unable to perform list to start the season while recovering from knee surgery.

 On March 19, 2019, Hill was released by the Ravens.